Students must be registered for classes (minimum of one credit hour) to enroll in the insurance program.

 To be eligible for the subsidy program, a graduate student must meet the following requirements:

-The subsidy will apply only for the semester during which the student holds an assistantship.
+The subsidy will apply only for the semester during which the student holds an assistantship and/or fellowship.
 The student is responsible for paying the insurance premium for all other semesters.

 A student who holds a qualifying position in the spring semester automatically receives insurance coverage and the subsidy for the summer even without a qualifying summer position.